Looking for opportunities? Visit NoleNetwork to identify part-time, full-time and internship opportunities.

 Once students have accepted an internship offer, please see that the following documents are filled out and submitted:

-Deadline for Spring 2023 Semester: Friday, December 16
+Deadline for Summer 2023 Semester: Friday, May 12

-The deadline to submit forms is the last day of classes prior to the internship semester.
+The deadline to submit forms is the last day of regular registration prior to the internship semester.
 Forms received after this date may not be processed until Drop/Add, and late registration fees may be assessed.
-No internship applications will be processed after drop/add.
+No internship applications will be approved after drop/add.
 Keep in mind that internships go through a vetting process and it is not guaranteed that an internship will be approved, so it is in the student’s best interest to communicate their intentions with the department, their advisor, and the career liaison and submit their application by the deadline.

 Students will be notified once the internship is approved and students are registered for internship credit hours.
 At the beginning of the internship semester, an email will be sent to students with class information and the syllabus.